aritram1/lwc-rest-explorer/README.md

 # How to start?
 Start simply by cloning the repo and running `npm install` followed by `npm run watch`.
 This will start the project with a local development server.
 The source files are located in the [`src`] folder.
 The web component (app) is within the [`src/client/modules`] folder.
 The folder hierarchy also represents the naming structure of the web components.
 The entry file for the custom Express configuration can be found in the [`src/server`] folder.
-Build the application running `npm run build2` (so it builds and moves ./dist to ./docs so it can be deployed to github branch).
+Build the application running `npm run buildall` (so it builds and moves ./dist to ./docs so it can be deployed to github branch).

 # Features
 - Test rest endpoints with GET, POST, PUT and DELETE methods